Cosmian/rust-openssl/README.md

 # Local installation for OpenSSL 3.1.0
-One may use `$ source setup.sh` for automatic OpenSSL installation.
-One must also be aware that environment variables are exported in this script.
-The user would need to re-export them or use preloading variables upon running such as `OPENSSL_CONF=.../openssl.cnf cargo run` if they no longer exist.
+You can use `setup.sh` bash script to automatically install OpenSSL version 3.1.0.
+You must be aware that environment variables are exported in this script such as `OPENSSL_DIR` and `OPENSSL_CONF` so you need to re-export them or use preloading variables upon running such as `OPENSSL_CONF=/PATH/TO/YOUR/OPENSSL/LOCAL/INSTALL/openssl.cnf cargo run` if they no longer exist.

+Please notice that exporting `OPENSSL_CONF` variable overrides your default configuration path if you have a native OpenSSL installed: all calls from your native OpenSSL will look for your newly defined `OPENSSL_CONF`, so preloading the variable might be safer until you reload a new shell.

 # Configuring OpenSSL
-One last step must be done manually.
+One last step must be done manually to be able to load the FIPS module.
 The local installation must be told which non-default FIPS module to use.
 To do so, you can enable FIPS usage for all applications using the non-default OpenSSL configuration file freshly installed.
-Edit your `$OPENSSL_DIR/ssl/openssl.cnf` file to contain the following data and change `.include /YOUR/PATH/TO/OPENSSL/LOCAL/INSTALL/ssl/fipsmodule.cnf` accordingly.
+Edit your `$OPENSSL_DIR/ssl/openssl.cnf` file to contain the following data and change `.include /PATH/TO/YOUR/OPENSSL/LOCAL/INSTALL/ssl/fipsmodule.cnf` accordingly.

 ```
 # For FIPS